jkeithry/RL_Stock_Trading/README.md

 ===============

-Once the venv has been set up, experiments can be run by changing the stock ticket on line 33 of code/main.py
+Once the venv has been set up, experiments can be run by changing the stock ticker on line 33 of code/main.py

 Or models can be trained by adjusting the parameters starting at line 78 of code/main.py